-Just like everyone else at the moment during the Corona Virus Crisis, I am not able to gallivant around filling my phone with pictures of interesting places.
+Just like everyone else at the moment (originally posted 2020 during lockdown), I am not able to gallivant around filling my phone with pictures of interesting places.
 However, during my daily scroll to find #goodthings to post on Instagram and Twitter, I found photos of Lenabo Woods taken in 2017.
 I had meant to blog about the site back then, but didn’t get round to it.

 So, take my hand, virtually, hygienically, and we’ll walk through what was once the setting of Britain’s most northerly airship base.

 RNAS Longside was active from 1916 to 1920.
 1500 personnel were based at the station and the site boasted a swimming pool, a theatre, shops, a church and gas works.
 All of those buildings are long gone, but some things remain.

 The above wall is thought to have been part of the officers’ mess.
 Memorial plaque below: